CMSgov/ab2d/Deploy/documentation/Internal_Test_Environment_Appendices.md

    operating.
    ```

-1. View PagerDuty integration guide for CloudWatch

-   1. Sign in with your new credentials
+1. Log on to your PagerDuty account

+   1. Open Chrome

+   1. Enter the following in the address bar

+      > https://{lowercase first name}-{lowercase last name}.pagerduty.com

+   1. Enter the following

       - **Email:** {your semanticbits email)

       - **Password:** {your desired password}

+   1. Select **Sign In**

+1. View PagerDuty integration guide for CloudWatch

    1. Select the ![Apps](images/pager-duty-apps-icon.png) icon